tkennon/clifromyaml/README.md

   -dry-run
         Don't write the generated Go bindings anywhere, just parse the yaml and print any errors.
   -outfile file
         The file that the generated CLI bindings should be written to.
-If empty then they will be written to <yaml-spec>.gen.go.
+If empty then they will be written to <yaml-spec>.go.
   -package-name string
         The package name to use for the generated Go bindings. (default "main") -stdout